Reconfigurable routing in data center networks: Introduction

-Data center networks, and interconnection networks in general, typically have highly structured topologies.
-For example: the popular switch-centric data centre network Fat-Tree \cite{ALV08} is derived from a folded Clos network; the server-centric data centre network DCell \cite{GWT08} is recursively-structured whereby at each level, a graph-theoretic matching of servers is imposed; and the server-centric data centre network BCube \cite{GLL09} is recursively-structured with a construction based around a generalized hypercube.
-Many (but not all) NP-complete problems become tractable when the input is restricted to the graphs providing the communications fabric for data center networks and other interconnection networks; for example, Hamiltonian cycles are often trivial to find in many interconnection networks.
+Crucially, existing hardness results are only valid when the static network is allowed to be arbitrary, which is almost never the case in practice where interconnection and data center network design is driven by symmetry, high connectivity, recursive decomposition, and so forth.
+For example: the popular switch-centric data center network Fat-Tree \cite{ALV08} is derived from a folded Clos network; the server-centric data center network DCell \cite{GWT08} is recursively-structured whereby at each level, a graph-theoretic matching of servers is imposed; and the server-centric data center network BCube \cite{GLL09} is recursively-structured with a construction based around a generalized hypercube.
+(It should be noted that there do exist examples of unstructured data center networks, such as Jellyfish \cite{SHP12} and Xpander \cite{VSD16} which utilize the theory of random graphs.)
+Many (but not all) NP-complete problems become tractable when the input is restricted to the graphs providing the communications fabric for data center networks and other interconnection networks.
+For example, Hamiltonian paths are often trivial to find in many interconnection networks; indeed, no finite connected vertex-transitive graph \emph{without} a Hamiltonian path is known to exist (the Lovász Conjecture contends there is no such graph - see Section 4 of \cite{PR09}).
+This motivates our investigation into how the complexity of RRP changes when we restrict to more structured and realistic networks.

-As stated above, previous research on RRP has not investigated the computational complexity of the problem when the static portion of the network is highly structured (as is almost always the case in existing data center topologies).
 The question of the complexity of RRP for specific network topologies was specifically identified as an area for future work in \cite{FFSV20}.

-In light of this, we establish for the first time hardness results for RRP that apply to various specific families of highly structured static networks such as, for example, the hypercubes.
+In this paper, we establish for the first time hardness results for RRP that apply to various specific families of highly structured static networks such as, for example, the hypercubes.
 Our constructions are (perhaps not surprisingly) of a much more involved nature than has hitherto been the case.

-In Section~\ref{sec:modelsreconprob}, we detail our hybrid network model and define our fundamental reconfiguration routing problem RRP before highlighting some parameterized restrictions on our model and their technological relevance in Section~\ref{sec:modelsrestrict}.
-In Section~\ref{sec:existingresults}, we catalogue existing results regarding RRP and explain any variations between the models assumed for these results and our model from Section~\ref{sec:modelsrestrict}.
-We present our results in Section~\ref{sec:results}, together with a commentary, and include the proofs of these results in Section~\ref{sec:proofs}.